Sarindar Dhaliwal

-Sarindar Dhaliwal (born 1953) is a Canadian multi-media artist, based in Toronto.
+Sarindar Dhaliwal (born 1953) is a multi-media artist, born in India, raised in England, and based in Toronto.

 Biography

-Dhaliwal was born in the Punjab, and moved with her family to England at the age of four and grew up in Southall, London.
-At the age of fifteen, she migrated again with her family to Canada and settled down on a farm near Brampton, Ontario.
+Dhaliwal was born in Punjab, and moved with her family to England at the age of four and grew up in Southall, London.
+At the age of fifteen, she migrated again with her family to Canada.
+She settled down on a farm near Brampton, Ontario.
 Finding it challenging to adapt to small-town life, she worked to save up for a trip back to London, where she stayed for a year.

-She received a BA in Fine Art at Falmouth University, Cornwall in England (1978), then moved back to Canada where she still lives.
-She gained a MA from York University, Toronto in 2003.
+She received a BFA with a concentration in sculpture at Falmouth University, Cornwall in England (1978), then moved back to Canada where she still lives.
+She gained a MFA from York University, Toronto in 2003.
 Subsequently, she earned a Ph.D in Cultural Studies from Queen's University in Kingston, Ontario.